Recipe from 'Foolproof French Cookery’ by Raymond Blanc. Click here to purchase book.

 |1||White onion, finely chopped|

 |100ml||Dry white wine|

-|30g||Parsley flat leaf, picked,chopped roughly|
+|25g||Parsley flat leaf, picked,chopped roughly|

-- Serve in a large dish or 4 soup plates.
+Stir in the cream and chopped parsley, then serve in a large dish or 4 soup plates.
 Give finger bowls to your guests and lots of good French bread to mop up the wonderful juices.